 - Get away from crowds and enjoy a quiet, less crowded Bean Point Beach.
 This is an amazing spot to watch the sunset.
 You can spend hours soaking in the beautiful seascapes, sea life, and secluded retreat like setting here at this spot.

 - Enjoy a horseback rides in the water.
 Sea Horses: “ A once in a lifetime memory, this is an experience like you’ve never had before.”
 Enjoy a ride together on the Florida beach horses.
-Where a horse is handpicked just for you!
+And to top it off, a horse is handpicked just for you!

 Yummy Ice Cream Treats Anna Maria Island